-We endeavour to ensure all new suppliers sign up to the Code as part of their onboarding process.
-We do have a small number of legacy or non-standard processes which do not yet require a supplier must sign the Code, and we will be working to remove and/or update those early in FY22.
+We require all new suppliers to sign up to the Code as part of their onboarding process and have this process integrated into our procurement systems and processes.
+We do have a small number of legacy or nonstandard processes which do not yet require a supplier to sign the Code, and we will be working to remove and/or update those early in FY22.
 After this time, signing up to the Code will be fully integrated into our procurement processes across all spend categories.

-In FY20 the only suppliers who did not sign up to Spark's Code were either global suppliers that have their own code of conduct which Spark deemed equivalent to the Spark Code, or suppliers deemed low risk based on the services provided and the nature of the supplier - for example if the business is subscribing to a piece of software for a short period of time, and there is no request for proposal (RFP) process involved in selecting it.
+In FY21 the only suppliers who did not sign up to Spark's Code were either global suppliers that have their own code of conduct which Spark deemed equivalent to the Spark Code, or suppliers deemed low risk based on the services provided and the nature of the supplier - for example if the business is subscribing to a piece of software for a short period of time and there is no request for proposal (RFP) process involved in selecting it.